 SRINI CONJEEVARAM has been a Director of the Company since March 1998.
-Mr. Conjeevaram is a General Partner of Galen Partners III, L.P.
+Mr. Conjeevaram is Chief Financial Officer of Galen Associates, a health care venture firm, and a General Partner of Galen Partners III, L.P.
 Prior to January 1991, he was an Associate in Corporate Finance at Smith Barney, Harris Upham & Co.
 Inc. from 1989 to 1990 and a Senior Project Engineer for General Motors Corporation from 1982 to 1987.
-Mr. Conjeevaram serves as a Director of Derma Sciences, Inc., a publicly traded company, and ONI Incorporated.
+Mr. Conjeevaram serves as a Director of Derma Sciences, Inc., a publicly traded company.
 He earned a Bachelor of Science degree in Mechanical Engineering from Madras University, a Masters of Science degree in Mechanical Engineering from Stanford University, and a Masters of Business Administration from Indiana University.

 ZUBEEN SHROFF has been a Director of the Company since June 1998.
 Mr. Shroff is a General Partner of Galen Partners III, L.P.
 He joined Galen Associates, a health care venture firm, in January 1997 from The Wilkerson Group, a leading provider of management consulting services to the health care industry.
 Prior to The Wilkerson Group, he worked for Schering-Plough International from 1989 to 1993 in a variety of staff and line management positions and as head of Schering-Plough France's biotech franchise.
 Mr. Shroff received a Bachelor of Science in Biological Sciences from Boston University in 1986 and a Masters of Business Administration from The Wharton School in 1988.
-Mr. Shroff serves as a Director of AmericasDoctor.com, Cortek, Inc. and Encore Medical Corporation.
+Mr. Shroff serves as a Director of AmericasDoctor.com and Encore Medical Corporation.